Promote Safety – The University has a moral, economic, and statutory interest to provide its students and employees with a safe environment.

 - If the license of an authorized driver is revoked or suspended, the driver must notify his/her supervisor immediately and the authorization will terminate.

-- All drivers of 15-passenger vans must complete a one-time safety training class before they can be authorized to drive one of these vehicles.
+- All drivers of 15-passenger vans must complete van safety training on an annual basis before they can be authorized to drive one of these vehicles.

 - Drivers must sign the vehicle in and out.